• Skip to main content

 So technology doesn’t help us see the future.
 It only helps us see ourselves.
 And if we put garbage in, we are going to get garbage out.
 Only this time it’s exponential.
 Ditto with stupidity, prejudice or evil.

 Therefore, we can’t really fix technology unless we fix ourselves first.
+It is impossible to improve the world if we don’t improve ourselves.
 Because technology is a magnifying mirror, not a crystal ball.

 Jonathan Taplin on Move Fast and Break Things: How Facebook, Google and Amazon Cornered Culture and Undermined Democracy